sharifware/Large-Scale-Design-and-Analysis-of-Neural-Networks/Muhammed-Sharif_Adepetu.md

 # 11/19/2024
 - Re-merged my provided code with Daniel's.
 - Added detailed notes to the methodology section of the final report to outline the visualization function's purpose, implementation, and expected outcomes.

 # 11/21/2024
 - Made additional revisions to the software design document.
 - Updated Jira to reflect the conclusion of the sprint.

+# 11/26/2024
+- Worked on the Software Requirements Specification (SRS) document, incorporating the TAs' comments about adding more detail to the functional requirements and user scenarios.

+# 11/28/2024
+- Revised the project poster based on feedback from TA.
+Made changes to the visual design and ensured all graphs and diagrams were properly labeled.
+- Updated the PowerPoint to include additional testing data and a clearer breakdown of the project's contributions.

+# 12/2/2024
+- Woekd on final project presenation. added design considerations and subsystem design slides.